Sheeted Clastic Dikes in the Megaflood Region

 Depth of Intrusion

-Fractures opened to the surface and were infilled with locally sourced, unconsolidated sediment.
-Numerous outcrops contain dikes that intruded to depths exceeding 10 m.
-Borehole logs document dikes at depths greater than 50 m.
-At most sites, intrusion depths are less than or equal to the thickness of unconsolidated Pleistocene deposits.
-However, at a few locations, dikes extend more than 10 m into partially lithified Pliocene sediments and into fractured or pillowed basalt bedrock.
+Fractures opened to the surface and were infilled with unconsolidated sediment.
+Numerous outcrops contain dikes that intrude to depths exceeding 10 m.
+Borehole logs document dikes at depths greater than 50 m below the modern surface.
+At most sites, intrusion depths of 5-10 m, which is a typical thickness for flood deposits.
+However, at a few locations, dikes extend well beyond 10 m into either partially lithified Pliocene sediments or fractured Miocene basalt.

 Skin Walls